Home

 Submitting and announcing grades and correcting errors in grading

-(2) The grades are announced on the related web page which can be accessed by students on the date stated in the academic calendar.
+(2) The grades are announced in the University Student Information System which can be accessed by students on the date stated in the academic calendar.

-(3) Any errors in grading are corrected by the RO with the approval of the program coordinator concerned, upon the course instructor’s application for correction within seven days from the last day for submission of semester or summer school final grades to the RO.
-In cases wh ere this period is exceeded, correction of errors in grading is subject to the recommendation of the program coordinator concerned and the approval of the academic board on which the undergraduate program concerned is represented.
+(3) Any errors in grading are corrected by the RO with the approval of the program coordinator concerned, upon the course instructor’s request for correction within one week from the last day for submission of semester or summer school final grades to the RO.
+In cases where this period is exceeded, correction of errors in grading is subject to the recommendation of the program coordinator concerned and the approval of the academic board on which the undergraduate program concerned is represented.
 The deadline for correction of errors in grading is specified on the academic calendar.

 Repeating courses

-ARTICLE 26 - (1) The courses from which the letter grades FF, FD, NA, U, and W are received must be repeated.
+(1) Courses for which the letter grades FF, FD, NA, U, and W are received must be repeated, except for courses with NI status.

-(2) Instead of the elective courses which must be repeated, students may take other elective courses of the same category/type, included in the curriculum, by the approval of their advisors.
+(2) Instead of the elective courses which must be repeated, students may take other elective courses of the same category/type, included in the curriculum.
 Special cases are resolved by the academic board concerned upon the recommendation of the program coordinator.

-(3) Students who have received a DD grade or above in a course may repeat the course within the three consecutive semesters following the semester concerned, with the exception of students on probation and students who successfully completed all the courses to become eligible for graduation but failed to fulfil the Grade Point Average requirement.
+(3) Students who have received a DD grade or above in a course may repeat the course within four semesters following the initial semester in which the course was taken.
+A student may repeat courses a maximum of six times during their undergraduate education.
+This rule does not apply to students on probation or to students who have earned passing grades in all courses required for graduation but have not met the required cumulative grade point average.

 (4) Regardless of the previous grade, the grade received from the repeated course is valid.